As the dust from the bull-corn Bill-O/Corn feud settles…

 I’ve tuned out to the Media News lately.
 Other stuff to do, true, but it was more than that.
 The whole feud started an inquisition in me that I needed to process, and still am.

 We lie.
 We do that…we lie.
-Some more than others, some to themselves more than others, always to gain an edge, if only time, until the hands of time stop you…there will be music.
-No dancing.
+Some more than others, some to themselves more than others, always to gain an edge, if only time, until the hands of time stop you.

 I did it, though it has been my firm custom not to for a considerable time.
 Just like every human out there who needs somebody out there to know that they matter, even if they have to say so themselves.
 Even if they have to convince themselves.
 We all have that connection as a foundational aspect of our lives.
 That’s the basis for my connection to Williams and O’Reilly and VA Secretary McDonald, Military/Government/Law Enforcement buddies,…and there’s a further group that has a stickier problem with truth-telling that I’ll get to later.
 Those who’ve lied for a living, or had to, to live.